wp-plugins/magento-wordpress-integration/readme.txt

 *   Show Magento products on a WordPress post or page by using the shortcode add-on.
 *   Show products from any category using the widget add-on.

+**Note:** This plugin does not allow you to completely avoid using Magento on your website, it simply helps you to get your WordPress and Magento themes seamlessly integrated.

 **If upgrading, please back up your database first!**

-**Warning:** Version 2 of MWI has been completely re-written.
-None of the template functions from MWI v1.* will work anymore, so if you are upgrading, you will need to change the functions used within your WordPress themes to the [new and improved functions](http://magentowp.com/documentation/template-functions/).

 Follow me on Twitter to keep up with the latest updates [@jamesckemp](https://twitter.com/#!/jamesckemp/)